okdistribute/datpy/README.md

 # DAT Python API

-This is a REST api client in python for [Dat](https://dat-data.com).
+This is a client in python for [Dat](https://dat-data.com).
+There are functions to interact with the REST api as well as local hooks.
+It integrates easily with [pandas](http://pandas.pydata.org).

+Goodbye, pickles and csv files.

 ## What is Dat?